Camp, Cynthia

 Please note that it is possible to go astray in buying the required text – there are “wrong” versions it.
 If you are buying on your own (used or new, from wherever you prefer), double check your purchases before clicking that “buy” button.

-• I am considering a third required writing text, but for sure we’ll be using these two.
+I am considering a third required writing text, but for sure we’ll be using these three.

 Optional texts: